In this lesson, we’ll cover everything you need to know about Korean conjugation.

 For all other verb stems, you connect them with 어.
 When the verb stem ends with 이 the 이 + 어 combination cooks up 여.
 Only the verb 하다 is different and turns into 해.

-Some conjugations also require the puzzle piece 으 connected to stems ending with a consonant. (으)면, which we will introduce below, is one such conjugation.
+Some conjugations also require the puzzle piece 으 to be connected when a verb stems ends with a consonant. (으)면, which we will introduce below, is one such conjugation.
 We’ll go over how to conjugate irregular verbs at a later time.

 Common Korean conjugations

-In this part of the lesson, we’ll be showing the different conjugations for 2 of the commonly used Korean verb 보다 and 만들다.
+In this part of the lesson, we’ll be showing the different conjugations for 2 of the commonly used Korean verbs 보다 (boda) and 만들다 (mandeulda).

-보다 and 만들다 are the dictionary form of the verbs “to watch or to see” and “to make”.
-They both are made up of a verb stem and a 다 ending.
+보다 (boda) and 만들다 (mandeulda) are the dictionary form of the Korean verbs “to watch or to see” and “to make.”
+Both Korean verbs are made up of a verb stem and a 다 (da) ending.

-Let’s go over how to conjugate these common Korean verbs so that you can immediately see how all this works!
+Let’s go over how to conjugate these common Korean verbs so that you can immediately see how all these works!

-Below is a table with the different conjugations for the verb 보다 (boda) following the different tenses (Past, Present and, Future Tense) and tones.
+Below is a table with the different conjugations for the verb 보다 (boda) that ends in a vowel following the different tenses and tones.

 The verb 보다 (boda) can also take other forms of conjugation.
 Let’s take a look at the table below to get familiar with them.